openedx/openedx-webhooks/README.rst

 Unreleased
 ~~~~~~~~~~

-- Removed the code that managed webhooks in repos.
+See the fragment files (if any) in the changelog.d directory.

+.. scriv-insert-here

 2020-07-24
 ~~~~~~~~~~